Thesohan/LoraWanAPI/README.md

         name: deveui
     responses:
         200:
-            description: The device has bee successfully registered
+            description: The device has been successfully registered
         422:
             description: The DevEUI has already been used
 ```